 The bearing type and style for your Mepaco equipment has been determined by application and plant preference.
 Many food processing facilities utilize stainless bearings which provide corrosion resistance in wet environments.
 Here are some tips to reduce wear issues and extend stainless food-grade bearing life:

+Choose the bearing type that will uphold to the food processing application.
+Standard steel ball bearings are mounted in a painted cast iron housing.
+Mepaco’s coating on standard bearings is a sealant with anti-corrosive benefits.
 In aggressive and gritty food product applications, food processors often choose polymer bearings.
 The polymer bearing has a moderate up-front investment – but the total cost of ownership is lower because it requires less maintenance when used in aggressive applications.

 Our service techs, engineers, and application experts have pinpointed the five most congested production areas in food manufacturing plants.
 Here are their tips for mitigating these delays, starting with the loading of a system: